gjwgit/wajig/docs/README.md

 administrators alike in using and maintaining Debian and Ubuntu based systems.
 It captures in a single command line tool many common tasks for managing a GNU/Linux system.
-It is a single and more comprehensive alternative to anm otherwise large suite of tools, starting with apt-get and apt.
+It is a single and more comprehensive alternative to an otherwise large suite of separate tools, starting with apt-get and apt.

 Wajig was implemented by Graham Williams.
 It has been supported by Dirk Eddelbuettel and Tshepang Lekhonkhobe, with Tshepang maintaining and improving wajig for a few years.
-Contributions also from users of wajig, with a special thanks to Reuben Thomas for his many suggestions and contributions.
+Contributions also come from users of wajig, with a special thanks to Reuben Thomas for his many suggestions and contributions.
 Graham has resumed maintenance and development.

 Installing
 ----------